DeSantis seeks federal aid for Fort Lauderdale flood victims

 FORT LAUDERDALE, Fla.
-(AP) — Florida Gov. Ron DeSantis asked the Biden administration on Saturday to declare Broward County a disaster area due to flooding earlier this month after record rainfall.
+(AP) — Florida Gov. Ron DeSantis said Saturday that he will ask the Biden administration to declare Broward County a disaster area due to flooding earlier this month after record rainfall.

 If granted, the declaration would make Broward residents who incurred damage to their homes and other property eligible for a wide range of loans and other assistance.
 Local governments would also be eligible.